October 02, 2020

 Dr. Daniel Rifkin, our founder and brain behind Ognomy, published an article in a peer-reviewed scientific journal on the relationship between climate change and sleep.
 His findings will be recounted here.

-In a systematic review of the literature published, it was found that all six studies reported negative effects of higher temperatures on sleep time and sleep quality.
-One study estimated that a 1 degree Celsius deviation in nighttime temperature was associated with an increase of three nights with insufficient sleep per 100 people.
+In a systematic review of the literature published, it was found that all 6 studies reported negative effects of higher temperatures on sleep time and sleep quality.
+One study estimated that a 1 degree Celsius deviation in nighttime temperature was associated with an increase of 3 nights with insufficient sleep per 100 people.
 It was also found that this negative effect between temperature and sleep disproportionately harms the elderly and people with lower income.

 As is to be expected, the studies that showed the relationship between extreme weather events and sleep yielded similar results.
 A report after Hurricane Andrew in the early 1990s was the first study to show an increase in sleep complaints following a natural disaster.
 The Pittsburgh Sleep Quality Index (PSQI), a subjective test to measure sleep quality, was administered after the hurricane.
 A significant decline in sleep was recorded.
 In another study conducted after the 2011 summer floods in Brisbane, Australia, residents directly affected by the flood reported higher rates of poor sleep quality.